We’ve been in your shoes.

 Chelsea is an executive creative director known for using design and story to create industry breakthroughs.

-With 20+ years' experience in-house and on the agency side (doing brand strategy, design, CEO communications, and thought leadership/content creation), she loves to help Fortune 500s and startups tell their stories with authenticity and intrigue.
+With 20+ years' experience in-house (as CMO) and on the agency side (doing brand strategy, design, CEO communications, and thought leadership/content creation), she loves to help Fortune 500s and startups tell their stories with authenticity and intrigue.

 She writes and designs, but her real specialty is finding unconventional creative solutions to big strategic challenges.
 She often acts as an “outsourced CMO,” serving as a marketing advisor to CEOs and executives.